 A new form

-of data transfer is now available for the consumer market.
+of data transfer has recently become available for the consumer market.
 This is known

-as "Thunderbolt" and is replacing the Universal Serial Bus
+as "Thunderbolt" and replaces the Universal Serial Bus

 (USB) leads which have been the standard for many years.
 The USB